nqdu/JDSurfG/doc/UserManual.md

 - **`MIN_VELOC`, `MAX_VELOC`**
   Minimum and maximum permitted shear wave velocities (in km/s).
 These serve as prior constraints on the velocity model.

+- **`TOPO_CORR`**
+  This option enables topographic correction.
+If this option is not present in the file, the default value is 0.
+When enabled (`1`), topographic effects will be considered in the calculation of dispersion by thickening or thinning the first layer.
+The topographic file will be read from `topographic.dat`, the format can be found [here](#44-topography-file).
+For details, refer to [Woodhouse, 1974](https://doi.org/10.1111/j.1365-246X.1974.tb04098.x) and [Snieder, 1986](https://doi.org/10.1016/0031-9201(86)90072-5).

 - **`SYN_TEST`**
   Whether to perform a synthetic test.
 If enabled (`1`), the `MOD.true` file should be provided.